A Night at the Roxbury: Plot

 On the way to the after-party at Mr. Zadir's house, the brothers annoy his driver and bodyguard Dooey by making him stop to buy fluffy whip and making jokes about sleeping with his parents.
 As revenge, the next day, Dooey refuses them entry into Zadir's office for their meeting.
 He tells the brothers that Zadir was drunk out of his mind last night and does not know who they are.
-In reality, Zadir wanted to see them, but does not have their contact information.
+In reality, Zadir wants to see them, but does not have their contact information.

 Vivica and Cambi break up with the Butabi brothers after realizing they are not actually wealthy.
 Afterwards, the brothers argue over who is at fault for their sudden misfortune and Doug moves out of their shared bedroom and into the guest house.
 Meanwhile, Steve is forced into an engagement with Emily by his father.
 The wedding is held in the backyard of the Butabi residence, but is interrupted by Doug.
-The brothers reconcile and leave, but their friend and personal trainer Craig, reveals his feelings for Emily, and marries her.
-Afterwards, Grieco consoles Mr. Butabi to help him understand that Steve was not ready for marriage, and that Butabi is too hard on Doug.
+The brothers reconcile and leave, but their friend and personal trainer Craig, reveals his feelings for Emily, and marries her instead.
+Afterwards, Grieco consoles Mr. Butabi and helps him understand not only that Steve is not ready for marriage, but also that that Mr. Butabi is too hard on Doug.

 After the Butabi brothers reconcile with their father and Doug moves back into their bedroom, the film ends as the brothers happen upon a hot new club.
-The building is unique in that the exterior is constructed to resemble the interior of a nightclub, and the interior resembles a street—this was an idea pitched by Doug and Steve to Zadir earlier in the film.
+The building is unique in that the exterior is constructed to resemble the interior of a nightclub, and the interior resembles a street; this was an idea pitched by Doug and Steve to Zadir earlier in the film.
 Attempting to enter, they're asked their names and much to their surprise are told they are on the list.
-They walk into the club where they find Zadir and Zadir reveals that to reward their idea, he has made them part-owners of the club.
-Their new-found success comes full circle when they meet two women in the club: Doug's phone operator from the credit card company ("Credit Vixen") and a police officer with whom Steve flirted while getting a ticket.
+They walk into the club where they find Zadir, who reveals that to reward their idea, he has made them part-owners of the club.
+Their new-found success comes full circle when they meet two women in the club: Doug's phone operator from the credit card company ("Credit Vixen") and a police officer with whom Steve flirted while getting a ticket, both of whom enthusiastically accept the brothers' offer to dance.